nuxeo/nuxeo-webcomponents/ui-refactor/README.md

 reviewed:
 - the category here is confusing since there is already another notion of category.
 It represents a functional marker on the element type.
-- the fields element assumes there is only one input field
+- the fields element currently assumes there is only one input field

+Suggestion from Nelson: for the webcomponents use case, there are chances we could extract some of this configuration information from the polymer element stucture and documentation.

 ### The "template" special type